minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 New texts will only have an NL (Dutch) string when they are added and will use NL as a fallback.

-After syncing texts, the export script is called to update your local JSON file and re-generate the SiteText type interface.
+After syncing texts, the import script is called to update your local JSON file and re-generate the SiteText type interface.

 ### Delete/Move Mutations